ditrit/OGrEE-Core/other/LangReference.md

 ### Arrays
 Arrays are declared as:
 ```
-.var:array=(x y z)
+.var:array=(x, y, z)
 ```
 Index into arrays:
 ```
 $array[1]
 ```
 $array is equivalent to $array[0]
 Arrays can not immediately have their lengths changed.
-And can only be changed by reassigning the variable
+And can only be changed by reassigning the variable.
+Single element arrays are not supported.
+If a single element array is assigned it will be treated as a variable of the data's respective type

 ### Modifying Nodes
 Nodes cannot be created manually and are obtained as a result of a command.